 | Clays | Traditional | Veegum, Bentonite |

-Superdisintegrants (sodium starch glycolate, croscarmellose sodium, crospovidone) work at very low concentrations (2–5%) and are far more effective than traditional disintegrants.
+Exam point: Superdisintegrants (sodium starch glycolate, croscarmellose sodium, crospovidone) work at very low concentrations (2–5%) and are far more effective than traditional disintegrants.

 Mechanism of Disintegrant Action

-- Swelling: Absorbs water and swells, breaking apart the tablet
+- Swelling: Absorbs water and swells, breaking the tablet apart

 - Wicking: Draws water into the tablet by capillary action